transparentdemocracy/voting-data/readme.md

 ## First prototype: textual summary of recent voting behavior

-As a first visualization, the fetched voting behavior is summarized as text in https://github.com/transparentdemocracy/voting-data/tree/main/data/output, per plenary session in the Chamber.
+As a first visualization, the fetched voting behavior is summarized as text in [this directory](https://github.com/transparentdemocracy/voting-data/tree/main/data/output), per plenary session in the Chamber.

 ## Next prototype: a voting quiz